3D lane markings for road safety

 Trial evaluation – Measure potential traffic calming effect

-These novel 3D markings are being trialed at four sites around the Adelaide metropolitan area.
-Their installation is being conducted in collaboration with the Department for Infrastructure and Transport (DIT).
+These novel 3D markings are being trialled at four sites around the Adelaide metropolitan area.
+The trial will take place between Jan and Oct 2025.

-The evaluation of the proposed 3D lane markings will be based on the analysis of vehicle travel speeds.
+The evaluation of the proposed markings will be based on the analysis of vehicle travel speeds.
 Speeds will be measured at each of the trial sites before as well as after the installation of the markings.
 Any changes in vehicle travel speed after the treatment installation will inform whether this treatment may induce a traffic calming effect.
 The potential effect of other factors, such as weather conditions, will be controlled and isolated during this evaluation.